-One of the biggest question when talking about natural mosquito control is – Do other animals, insects, and birds can also be used to reduce a mosquito population in a backyard or garden?
-To answer this question we will firstly look at two famous flying mosquito eaters – Purple Martins and bats and will try to find out if they can affect a mosquito population in a smaller area.
+One of the biggest questions when considering natural mosquito control methods is if you can use other animals – for example, birds or other insects – to reduce the mosquito population.
+To answer this question, we’ll look at two famous winged mosquito eaters: purple martins and bats.
+We’ll try to find out if they can reduce the mosquito population in a small area.

-Now that we have learned that any bird species, including the Purple Martin, will not significantly reduce the mosquito population in your backyard, it is time to look at another famous myth.
-It is said that bats are birds that eat mosquitoes and will help to get rid of mosquitoes in your backyard.
+Now that we’ve learned that any bird, including the purple martin, won’t significantly reduce the mosquito population in your yard, it’s time to look at another famous flying mosquito eater.
+You’ve probably heard that bats eat mosquitoes and that they can help get rid of mosquitoes in your yard.

-We suggest that you take a look at our complete mosquito control guide, where you will find useful information about different mosquito control methods, insect repellents and the best ways you can reduce a mosquito population in your area.
+We suggest taking a look at our complete mosquito control guide.
+We’ve collected useful information about different mosquito control methods and insect repellents as well as the best ways to reduce the mosquito population in your yard.